bhubr/jsonapi-express-backend/README.md

 # JSONAPI Express.js / MySQL backend

+## Fair bit of warning

-**Fair bit of warning**: this is work in progress, and not production-ready (yet).
+This is work in progress, and not production-ready (yet).
 That being said, it does the job, for me at least :).

+**Please** don't hesitate to contact me if you run into issues while giving this project a try.
+As I am currently working on it heavily, I will definitely answer your request.
+Besides, documentation is on its way, a user guide will be provided soon.

+## About this project

 This project began as a standalone Express app, that I just started turning into an [NPM module](https://www.npmjs.com/package/jsonapi-express-backend).